Kyriakos Savvidis

-Kyriakos Savvidis (Κυριάκος Σαββίδης; born 20 June 1995) is a Greek professional footballer who plays as a midfielder for Slovan Bratislava in the Niké Liga.
+Kyriakos Savvidis (Κυριάκος Σαββίδης; born 20 June 1995) is a Greek professional footballer who plays as a midfielder for Ekstraklasa club Wisła Płock.

 Career

-Kyriakos Savvidis at the end of the 2013–14 season, he tied his future with PAOK by making his debut with the first team and celebrating the championship with U-20 as one of the most important players.
-The 19 years' old midfielder signed a new four-year contract that will keep him with the club till the summer of 2018.
-The young midfielder knows that a signature on a paper can not secure a career and is ready to continue the hard work.
-"What I did before, I will continue to do now.
-It does not change anything for me.
-My own goal is one, the establishment in the first team" he said.
+Kyriakos Savvidis, after making his debut with the first team and celebrating the championship with U-20 as one of the most important players, tied his future with PAOK at the end of the 2013–14 season by signing a new four-year contract that would keep him with the club until the summer of 2018.

-On 23 February 2016, Savvidis joined Slovak club Zemplín Michalovce on a six-months loan deal, until the end of the 2015–16 season.
+On 23 February 2016, Savvidis joined Slovak club Zemplín Michalovce on a six-month loan deal, until the end of the 2015–16 season.

-On 8 July 2016, he signed a two years' contract with Panionios for an undisclosed fee, while his previous club PAOK will keep a 30% resale clause.
+On 8 July 2016, he signed a two-year contract with Panionios for an undisclosed fee, while his previous club PAOK would keep a 30% resale clause.

-On 24 January 2019, he signed a six-month contract with Aris Thessaloniki.

-On 8 August 2019, he signed a year contract with Slovak club Zemplín Michalovce.
-On 9 September 2020, he signed a contract with another Fortuna Liga club Spartak Trnava.
+On 24 January 2019, Savvidis joined Aris Thessaloniki on a six-month contract.
+On 8 August 2019, he signed a year-long deal with Slovak club Zemplín Michalovce.
+On 9 September 2020, he moved to another Fortuna Liga club Spartak Trnava.

 On 4 June 2023, he signed a three-year contract with the biggest rival of his previous employer, Slovan Bratislava.

+On 25 February 2026, Savvidis signed with Polish Ekstraklasa club Wisła Płock until May 2027 for an undisclosed fee.
+On 10 April 2026, Savvidis scored his first goal for Wisła in a 1–0 win over Lechia Gdańsk.